 Of course, we would never take away from lauding our clients for being conservative in their underwriting and not gambling away investors’ money; however, we believe that our lawyering contributed to our clients’ success in avoiding destruction.

 Here are a few examples of how we achieved exceptional “results” for our clients

 As borrower’s counsel, we pushed aggressively for years to keep our clients out of personal liability on loans.
-We even upset some of our clients as to how hard we pushed on this – truth be told.
+We even upset some of our clients because of how hard we pushed on this – truth be told.

 We pushed very hard to prevent our clients from sitting on both sides of a transaction – e.g., loaning money to a partnership in which our client was a material partner.
 We believed that in a tough situation this would lead to claims of lender liability, breach of fiduciary duty, or worse.
-None of our clients ended up in this situation and none of them have found themselves sued on claims of this ilk.
+For two decades, none of our clients ended up in this situation and none of them have found themselves sued on claims of this ilk.